UW-CTRL/AA548-spr2024/bite-size-notes/week-9-a-Extented_Kalman_Filter.md

 Here, each element $\frac{\partial f_i}{\partial x_j}$ represents the partial derivative of the $i$-th component of $\mathbf{f}$ with respect to the $j$-th variable in $\mathbf{x}$.

 The Jacobian matrix provides important information about the rate of change of the vector-valued function with respect to its variables.
-Within the scope of EKF, it is used for first order Taylor approximtion.
+Within the scope of EKF, it is used for first-order Taylor approximation.

 ### First Order Taylor Approximation
 The first-order Taylor approximation is a linear approximation of a nonlinear function around a point in vector space.
 For a vector-valued function $\mathbf{f}(\mathbf{x})$ and a point $\mathbf{a}$ close to $\mathbf{x}$, the first-order Taylor approximation is given by: